qmk/qmk_firmware/docs/newbs_getting_started.md

     qmk compile -kb <keyboard> -km default

-For example, to build a firmware for a Clueboard 66% you would use:
+For example, to build a firmware for a Clueboard 66%, from the qmk_firmware/keyboards directory you would use:

     qmk compile -kb clueboard/66/rev3 -km default